vibbits/training-material/topics/git-introduction/tutorials/7_gitignore/tutorial.md

 # 3. Standard files

 It's always good to think this through and manually add the files or folders that need to be ignored.
-However, it's also useful to know that there are standardized `.gitignore` files depending on the programming environment.
+However, it's also useful to know that there are standardized `.gitignore` files.
+These files have been created based on a specific programming environment.
 They are all accessible in [this repository](https://github.com/github/gitignore) and contain `.gitignore` files for Python, R, Ruby, Java, Perl, C++, amongst many others.
 These files can also be added on the fly to a new repository by initializing the repository with one of these files (see figure below).

 ---

 <center><img src="../../images/gitignore.PNG" /></center>

 ---

+Let's continue with the [next session](https://material.bits.vib.be/topics/git-introduction/tutorials/8_github_rstudio/tutorial.html)!